gdmoney/fitness/README.md

 2024.01.03 ***`Upper `*** **run:** 1m • **BB OH press:** 145x10x4 • **DB bench press:** 70x15x4 • **lat pulldown:** 175x12x3 • **tri pushdown:** 20x3
 2024.01.02 ***`Lower `*** **run:** 1m • **leg press:** 400x20x3 • **back extn:** 80x12x3 • **DB lunge:** 70x20x3
 2024.01.01 ***`Cardio`*** **run:** 1m
-**Mon** - good run to start the year. **Tue** - lunge was easeir than the last time but still cardio heavy. **Wed** - OHP was moderate/heavy; stick with 145 for now; bench was light/moderate; go up to 75 next week; focused on lat engagement on lat pulldown. **Thur** - good workout. **Fri** - felt strong in the morning; squat was moderate/heavy with good form; focused on upper body tightness which seemed to help; stick to this weight for now and go up in reps. **Sat** - felt strong in the evening after a nap; bench was moderate and felt lighter than last week; row also felt lighter; OHP was moderate. **Sun** - pullups felt strong; ab wheel is effective. **Recap** - good week to start the year strong.
+**Mon** - good run to start the year. **Tue** - lunge was easier than the last time but still cardio heavy. **Wed** - OHP was moderate/heavy; stick with 145 for now; bench was light/moderate; go up to 75 next week; focused on lat engagement on lat pulldown. **Thur** - good workout. **Fri** - felt strong in the morning; squat was moderate/heavy with good form; focused on upper body tightness which seemed to help; stick to this weight for now and go up in reps. **Sat** - felt strong in the evening after a nap; bench was moderate and felt lighter than last week; row also felt lighter; OHP was moderate. **Sun** - pullups felt strong; ab wheel is effective. **Recap** - good week to start the year strong.
 Total number of sets: 76.

 ## 2023